phierceweb/.github/profile/README.md

 ### About

-I'm a software architect and engineering manager — 28 years writing software, 18 of them running my own shop.
+I'm a software architect and engineering manager.
 These are built nights and weekends.
-I design the architecture and direct AI coding agents to build against it, with the conventions enforced by build gates rather than left to discipline: CI fails when a file outgrows its line budget, or when an import crosses the layering the wrong way.
+I hope others find these tools useful.
+I welcome collaboration.

 [LinkedIn](https://www.linkedin.com/in/mike-farr-slc/)